What is adaptive clothing?

-Different iterations of shoes also aim to make the process of tying laces easier or remove the need altogether.
+Different iterations of adaptive shoes also aim to make the process of tying laces easier or remove the need altogether.
 Zips can replace traditional laces, enabling shoes to be done up one-handed.

 Another design is Nike’s Go FlyEase, a sneaker utilizing a hinge design.
 The wearer steps into the shoe and the hinge opens, holding the shoe in place.

 The first FlyEase shoes proved popular with a wider audience, creating supply issues and a large resale market.
 This shoe is an example of Universal Design – a principle which proposes products should be designed in such a way that anybody can use them.

 Many people with autism are sensitive to certain fabrics or to tags and clothing labels.
 Adaptive brands, such as JAM the Label, screen-print labels, avoid physical tags and offer a range of hypersensitive bamboo and linen fabrics.